Undoubtedly, Americans are getting older.

-In response to this growing need, micro-hospitals, urgent care clinics, and other medical facilities are springing up all over the country.
-And unlike many other commercial real estate sectors, medical office buildings seem to be immune to economic factors which hurt retail businesses and restaurants.
+In response to this growing need, buying a medical office building like a micro-hospital or urgent care clinic has become a fantastic investment.
+Also, unlike many other commercial real estate sectors, medical office buildings are largely immune to the economic factors which affect retail businesses and restaurants.

 4 Things to Know About Medical Office Buildings